 3. Nush Low Carb Snacks – On the Go

-My biggest worry before I started keto was that I’d never been able to eat cake again.
+My biggest worry before I started delicious keto was that I’d never been able to eat cake again.
 But I did my research and discovered these low-carb goodies that curb my sugar cravings.

 I usually have them with my mid-morning black coffee to reward myself for the hard work I did till then.